Manage high availability in Kubernetes

 You can use settings to adjust automatic failovers for each database cluster.

-The AlloyDB Omni Operator issues regular health checks every 30 seconds.
-If an instance has reached the automatic failover trigger threshold, the AlloyDB Omni Operator triggers an automatic failover.
+The AlloyDB Omni operator issues regular health checks to the primary database instance as well as to all standby replicas.
+The default frequency for health checks is 30 seconds.
+If an instance reaches the automatic failover trigger threshold, then the AlloyDB Omni operator triggers an automatic failover.

-The default value for the automatic failover trigger threshold is 3.
 The threshold value is the number of consecutive failures for the health check before a failover is triggered.
-To change the threshold value, set autoFailoverTriggerThreshold to an integer value in the cluster's manifest:
+To change the health check period or the threshold value, set the healthcheckPeriodSeconds and autoFailoverTriggerThreshold fields to integer values in the cluster's manifest:

 spec: